Battle of Asculum: Prelude and armies

 Cassius Dio wrote that during the winter of 280/279 BC both sides prepared for the next battle.
 In the spring of 279 BC, Pyrrhus invaded Apulia.
 Many places were captured or capitulated.
 The Romans came upon him near Asculum and encamped opposite him.
 In Plutarch's account, after resting his army, Pyrrhus marched to Asculum to confront the Romans.

-According to Dionysius of Halicarnassus, Pyrrhus had 70,000 infantry, of whom 16,000 were Greeks.
+According to Dionysius of Halicarnassus, Pyrrhus had 70,000 infantry, of whom 20,000 were phalangites (including 4,000 Macedonians from Ptolemy Ceraunus).
 The Romans had more than 70,000 infantry, of whom about 20,000 were Romans (four legions which at the time had 4,000 men each), the rest being troops from allies.
 The Romans had about 8,000 cavalry and Pyrrhus had slightly more, plus 19 war elephants.
 The 1st century AD Roman senator Frontinus estimated a strength of 40,000 men for both sides.
 Pyrrhus had men from Thesprotia, Ambracia, and Chaon, two cities and a district in Epirus, and mercenaries from the Aetolians, Acarnanians, and Athamanians.
 These Greeks fought in the Macedonian Phalanx battle formation.
 He had cavalry squadrons from Thessaly.
 The Greeks of the city of Tarentum, in southern Italy, were allies of Pyrrhus.
 Pyrrhus also had allies from three Italic peoples in southern Italy: the Bruttii, Lucani, and Samnites.
 Among the allies of Rome mentioned by Dionysius of Halicarnassus there were the Frentani, Marrucini, Paeligni, Dauni, and Umbrians.
 There might also have been contingents from the Marsi and Vestini, who were also allies of Rome.